 Natural beauty is disregarded in our world.
 We favour the plastic, the gaudy, the false.
 If anything, natural beauty is a disadvantage.
 It leads to being overrun with tourists or shot.

-Hidden in the comfort of our metal gypsy wagon, I watch a pair of pheasants pick their way around the sympathetically camouflaged green painted toilets towards me.
+Hidden in the comfort of our metal gypsy wagon, I watch a beautiful pair of pheasants pick their way towards me around the sympathetically camouflaged green painted toilets.
 Stunningly marked, such creatures are better enjoyed thus – still wearing their feathers.
 It saddens me that this brace, these comrades without arms, are seen as sporting targets by those who seem to have lost touch with the idea of a level playing field.

 It hit me with a smile of embarrassment that the birds, seeing humans, would wonder what we had done to offend God so greatly that He had taken away our wings.